sunithapatel/cloud-workshop-serverless/README.md

 After the above script succeeds, you should be able to login to the Azure portal and see the resource group `cloud-workshop-resources` that now has a Cosmos DB database and a Static Web App.

+## Enable deployment to Azure from GitHub Actions

 In order to be able to deploy the code using GitHub Actions, you will need to create a secret that is used in the workflow file under `.github/workflows` and populate it with a deployment token from the static web app.

 You can do this manually using the Azure portal and GitHub UI.
 Or you can run the script below.